wonderbird/experiment-with-prometheus/README.md

 ## Usage

+After having pulled this repository, you need to `git submodule init` and `git sumodule update` from the cloned directory.

-Running `docker-compose up` in this directory will build the container images and startup the system.
+Then run `docker-compose up` to build the container images and startup the system.

 Once the system is running you can...